zenml-io/zenml/docs/book/user-guide/component-guide/orchestrators/custom.md

 and running it.
 To do so, you should:
     - Loop over all steps of the pipeline and configure your orchestration tool to run the correct command and arguments in the correct Docker image
     - Make sure the passed environment variables are set when the container is run
-    - Make sure the containers are running in the correct oder
+    - Make sure the containers are running in the correct order

     Check out the [code sample](#code-sample) below for more details on how to fetch the Docker image, command, arguments and step order.